scality/Zenko/docs/docsource/operation/XDM_GUI/bucket_operations/metadata_search.rst

 Searching Metadata from |product|
 =================================

-Every object stored in an object storage system is associated with a set of metadata.
+Every object stored in an object storage system is associated with metadata.
 Understanding the metadata tags associated with these objects provides a powerful method for rapid object search and retrieval.

 The |product| UI provides a graphical tool for performing metadata searches, the